RAVINDER4085/Phase-Field-PINO/README.md

 FNO and PINO are deep learning methods that are able to learn a resolution-invariant solution operator for a family of time-dependent parametric PDEs

 ## Requirements:
-we used NVIDIA modulus to solve equations.
+We used NVIDIA Modulus v22.07 to solve equations.
 Requirements can be seen below or in Modulus Documentation

 link: https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/getting_started/installation.html